symil/parsable/README.md

 ## The `#[parsable]` macro

 Tagging a struct or enum with the `#[parsable]` macro implements the `Parsable` trait for the item, with the condition that all fields must also implement the `Parsable` trait.

-It can also be used on a field to tweak the way it is parsed.
+It can also be applied on a field to tweak the way it is parsed.

 ### Struct